Sitemap Event Validation

 5 | Catalog Data | This area displays any catalog objects configured in the Sitemap JS for the currently displayed page.
 In the preceding Home page example, no catalog objects have been configured. |

-6 | Content Zones - Global | The preceding example shows that this Sitemap has two global Content Zones that are properly configured to display in the Current Page tab.
+6 | Content Zones - Global | The preceding example shows that this Sitemap has two global Content Zones that are properly configured to show in the Current Page tab.
 Global content zones are active in all configured page types. |

-7 | DOM Listeners | The preceding example shows that this Sitemap has a listener in the global configuration that that is properly configured to display in the DOM Listeners section of the Current Page tab.
+7 | DOM Listeners | The preceding example shows that this Sitemap has a listener in the global configuration that is configured to show in the DOM Listeners section of the Current Page tab.
 This listener sends an event to Personalization when a user signs up for an email subscription. |

-8 | Content Zones - Page Type | The preceding example shows that this Sitemap has three Content Zones that are properly configured to display in the Current Page tab when the Sitemap editor is on the home page type. |
+8 | Content Zones - Page Type | The preceding example shows that this Sitemap has three Content Zones that are properly configured to show in the Current Page tab when the Sitemap editor is on the home page type. |

 9 | pageTypes: home | The preceding example shows that this Sitemap has a home page type configured to display in the Page Type section of the Current Page tab (3) when the Sitemap editor is on the home page type. |